| Be – SALTY, SWEET, SOUR, SPICY, BITTER, or SAVORY. Live Life in Your Taste Buds! Rebranding STK’s Brand Statement: Read what it means. |

 Healthy substitutes.

-Healthy choices could be as simple as one healthy substitution at a time.
+Healthy choices can be as simple as one healthy substitution at a time.
 Say, I want to cook dinner, and I want spaghetti, garlic bread, and fried chicken.
 I would use spaghetti pasta in the box, spaghetti sauce in the bottle, frozen fried chicken, and pre-baked garlic bread.
-If I were to make a healthy alternative, I would use healthier pasta brands such as gluten-free, all-wheat bran, or whatever suits me.
-I would still use store-bought spaghetti sauce, but I would add in garlic, diced onion, bell pepper, and other fresh vegetables of my choice, but without ground beef (since I’m already having fried chicken).
-I would make my own garlic bread using leftover bread in the cupboard, brushed with melted butter (and topped with minced garlic), and pop it in the oven until it’s brown and crunchy.
-For fried chicken, I would make a batter from a mixture of cornstarch and potato starch, and a seasoned egg-milk mixture, and dip the chicken before frying.
-This takes a little bit more time to prepare, but it is worth doing.
+If I were to make a healthy alternative, I would choose healthier pasta brands or gluten-free or all-wheat bran options.
+I would select whatever suits me.
+I would still use store-bought spaghetti sauce.
+However, I would add garlic, diced onion, and bell pepper.

 Thank you for reading!